bigzhu/bootstrap3-wysiwyg/README.md

-# Fix some terrible bug
+# Fix some terrible bug by bigzhu
-I think nobody real use this project
+I think nobody real use this project after I use this ....
-1. You can't get wysihtml5 editor, I ask question in stackoverflow: [this](http://stackoverflow.com/questions/31016428/bootstrap3-wysiwyg-editor-object-aways-undefined/31016780#31016780), at the end I fix this bug by myself, the author forgot return.
+1. You can't get wysihtml5 editor, I ask question in stackoverflow: [this](http://stackoverflow.com/questions/31016428/bootstrap3-wysiwyg-editor-object-aways-undefined/31016780#31016780), I fix this bug by myself at the end , the author forgot return, Oh my god.
+2. When you content had img element, the  wysihtml5 will lost the property src. find out why very difficult and cost lot of time.
+The reason is wysihtml5.dom.isLoadedImage return undefined.
+I don't know how wysihtml5.dom.isLoadedImage work and what is the use of, so I just make it return True.
+It work fine, Oh my god again!

+I will raplace this use anyone rich text as soon as possible!

 # Overview